ahsan598/devops-tools-cheatsheets/git/repo-setup-handling.md

 > ⚠️ **Warning:** Use carefully — especially `rm -rf` as it cannot be undone.
 Double-check folder names and URLs before running commands.
 > Deleting the `.git` folder will permanently remove all Git history.
 It cannot be recovered without a backup.
-Use this command carefully!